 As of today, just 3 of his early 1720’s piano remain in existence.
 One can be found in Leipzig, another in New York and the 3rd still in Italy, housed at the “Museo Nazionale degli Strumenti Musicali” in Rome.

 The local speciality dish is a T-Bone steak

 Are you a foodie with a love of Italian cuisine?
 Then you may wish to enjoy authentic food and drink experiences in Florence.
 Although when choosing the most popular dish on the menu, you may be in for a surprise.

 When most people think of Italy, it’s often talk of pasta and amazing pizzas with age-old traditions.
-However, in Florence, the local speciality is “Bistecca alla Fiorentina”, a huge T-Bone steak, often cooked over charcoal
+However, in Florence, the local speciality is “Bistecca alla Fiorentina”.
+Without doubt one of the best food to try in Florence is this huge T-Bone steak, often cooked over charcoal.

 Gelato was invented in Florence

 This is one to have in mind when on a food tour in Florence.
 The origins of Gelato is considered an important piece of Italian food and drink history.

 Especially given Gelato is possibly Italy’s most well-loved desserts.
 Having opened Café Procope in Paris back in 1686, Italian born Procopio Cutò is recognised as having developed what we now know as Italian Gelato.

 However, according to stories elsewhere, the food and drink loving architect, Bernardo Buontalenti is also given the credit.
 Whether it be down to Italy born Procopio Cutò with his strong French connections or Florence native Buontalenti, Gelato has remained an Italian classic ever since.